JuliaLang/julia/doc/src/manual/interfaces.md

 | `HasEltype()`                                | `eltype(IterType)` |
 | `EltypeUnknown()`                            | (*none*)           |

-Sequential iteration is implemented by the methods [`start`](@ref), [`done`](@ref), and [`next`](@ref).
-Instead of mutating objects as they are iterated over, Julia provides these three methods to keep track of the iteration state externally from the object.
-The `start(iter)` method returns the initial state for the iterable object `iter`.
-That state gets passed along to `done(iter, state)`, which tests if there are any elements remaining, and `next(iter, state)`, which returns a tuple containing the current element and an updated `state`.
-The `state` object can be anything, and is generally considered to be an implementation detail private to the iterable object.
+Sequential iteration is implemented by the [`iterate`](@ref) function.
+Instead of mutating objects as they are iterated over, Julia iterators may keep track of the iteration state externally from the object.
+The return value from iterate is always either a tuple of a value and a state, or `nothing` if no elements remain.
+The state object will be passed back to the iterate function on the next iteration and is generally considered an implementation detail private to the iterable object.

-Any object that defines these three methods is iterable and can be used in the [many functions that rely upon iteration](@ref lib-collections-iteration).
+Any object that defines this function is iterable and can be used in the [many functions that rely upon iteration](@ref lib-collections-iteration).
 It can also be used directly in a `for` loop since the syntax:

 ```julia